Stan Mortensen: Post-war club career

-Blackpool were back at Wembley for the 1950-51 FA Cup final.
-The Tangerines overcame Charlton Athletic 3-0 in a home replay after a 2-2 draw away.
-Home wins over Stockport County 2-1, Mansfield Town 2-0 and Fulham 1-0, saw them face Birmingham City at Maine Road.
-A 0-0 draw meant a replay at Goodison Park where Blackpool won 2-1.
-Mortensen had scored 5 goals but couldn’t add to his tally as Blackpool suffered disappointment again.
-A second half brace from Jackie Milburn secured a 2-0 win for Newcastle United.
+Blackpool were back at Wembley for the 1951 FA Cup final.
+Mortensen had scored five goals during the competition, but could not add to his tally as Blackpool suffered disappointment again.
+A second-half brace from Jackie Milburn secured a 2–0 win for Newcastle United.

-It would be third time lucky for Mortensen and Blackpool as they reached their third final in five years in the 1952-53 season.
-Mortensen would write himself into the record books, however the final is remembered and commonly referred to as the Matthews final.
-Blackpool beat Sheffield Wednesday away 2-1, Huddersfield Town 1-0 at home then disposed of Southampton after a replay.
-A 1-1 home draw was followed by 2-1 away success.
-A 2-1 away win at Arsenal set up another Villa Park semi-final against Tottenham.
-A 2-1 victory took them to their third Wembley final with Bolton Wanderers their opponents.
-Nat Lofthouse gave Bolton a second minute lead before a Mortensen shot was deflected in for the equaliser, but at half time Bolton were 2-1 up.
-Bolton went 3-1 up before Matthews set up Mortensen who made it 3-2.
-With two minutes remaining Mortensen scored a twenty yard free kick to bring the scores level at 3-3, becoming the first player to score a hat-trick in a FA Cup final at Wembley.
-In injury time Billy Perry converted a Matthews cross to seal a 4-3 win.
+It was third time lucky for Mortensen and Blackpool as they reached their third final in five years in the 1952–53 season.
+Mortensen wrote himself into the record books, although the final is commonly referred to as the "Matthews Final".
+A 2–1 victory against Tottenham took them to their third Wembley final, with Bolton Wanderers their opponents.
+Nat Lofthouse gave Bolton a second-minute lead, before a Mortensen shot was deflected in for the equaliser.
+Bolton eventually led 3–1, before Matthews set up Mortensen who made it 3–2.
+With two minutes, remaining Mortensen scored a twenty-yard free kick to bring the scores level at 3–3, becoming the first player to score a hat-trick in a FA Cup final at Wembley.
+In injury time, Bill Perry converted a Matthews cross to seal a 4–3 win for Blackpool.